miniBill/minibill.github.io/_posts/2019-11-23-advanced-elm-modular-arithmetic.md

 But this quickly hits a wall: we are building `Modulus` values from the least significant digit to the most significant one, so when we add a zero the `Int` cannot track it.
 We could memorize the number "in reverse" and then invert the digits inside `modBy`, but this would just trade the problem of leading zeroes with a problem with trailing zeroes.
 Or, we can try "reading" the construction from the other side.

-If we write `d1 <| d2 <| f3` (which means a modulus of 123), when we read it from left to right we can interpret it as "write a 1, then multiply by 10 and add 2, then multiply by 10 and add 3", so how can we express the "then multiply by 10 and add X" in a way that allows us to invert the order?
+If we write `d1 <| d2 <| f3` (which means a modulus of 123), when we read it from left to right we can interpret it as "write a 1, then multiply by 10 (four) and add 2, then multiply by 10 and add 3", so how can we express the "then multiply by 10 and add X" in a way that allows us to invert the order?

 "given the previous intermediate value, multiply by 10 and add X" sounds a lot like `\v -> v * 10 + x`, and indeed representing the `Int` modulus as a function allows us to invert the flow!